 In practical terms, because solar and wind production is intermittent and near-zero marginal cost, it is almost always on the bottom of the bid stack, so is dispatched first.
 Hence it will typically be some other type of dispatchable plant that is the one that is being called on to ramp up, or down, to meet change in residual demand – except, perhaps, in rarer cases if the solar or wind production were being curtailed for some form of system/network reasons such as analysed here for South Australia earlier this year.

 I don’t mean to rain on Oliver’s party, as the company seems to be doing some quite interesting, innovative and worthwhile things.
-Just want to ensure we’re all doing our bit to raise the level of Energy Literacy (LINK TO COME) to address the growing challenges in this energy transition.
+Just want to ensure we’re all doing our bit to raise the level of Energy Literacy (category and tag) to address the growing challenges in this energy transition.